How to Make an Epic Charcuterie Board (video!)

 Take a giant board (if not food-friendly, layer with parchment paper:) You can also season your board with mineral oil and beeswax, if not food-safe.
 Research this yourself and decide what method is best for you.

-Friends, here is the board that I LOVE.
-It’s 24-inches in diameter with a 2-inch lip.
+Friends, here are the boards that I LOVE.
 A “lip” is the secret to the best charcuterie or dinner board, because the food does not fall off.

 Here are the LINKS: